rocky-linux/documentation/docs/books/admin_guide/12-network.md

 !!!
 Tip

-    As the above example shows, it is also possible to have MAC address conflicts!
-These problems are brought about by virtualization technologies and the copying of virtual machines.
+    As the above example shows, MAC address conflicts are possible!
+Virtualization technologies and the copying of virtual machines cause these problems.

 ## Hot configuration

-The `ip` command can hot add an IP address to an interface
+The `ip` command can hot add an IP address to an interface.

 ```bash
 ip addr add @IP dev DEVICE